fsharp/fslang-design/tooling/FST-1002-fsharp-in-dotnet-sdk.md

 In general there are no deviations between the two languages.
 C# supports source file globbing (Wild card search for files to compile).
 The F# compiler requires source file ordering specified in the project file and so this feature is disabled for F# projects.
 PackageRefs in an F# project are specified in the same way as C# projects, Similarly for Project Refs and References.

 There are extra properties to control F# specific features, such as FSharp.Core dll and Package referencing as well as System.ValueTuple package referencing.
-The real value of these extra properties is apparent when targetting multiple .net frameworks.
+The real value of these extra properties is apparent when targeting multiple .net frameworks.

 __System.ValueTuple Reference__